CS3099JH2017/cs3099jh/protocols/backend_spec.md

 }
 ```

 When setting metadata the backend must ensure that it matches the `metadata` template and have a the version counter be exactly one greater than the one in the *current* version of the metadata (this allows race-free read-modify-write).
-If there is not any metadata currently stored then no extra restriction is placed on the version field.
+If there is not any metadata currently stored then the version field must be 1.

 If the format of metadata inside a client request is not correct the server should responsd with code 400 and error "invalid_metadata"

-If the version number is not correct the server should respond with "invalid_metadata_version" in this case the client should retry (starting again from read).
+If the version number is not correct the server should respond with 400, "invalid_metadata_version" in this case the client should retry (starting again from read).

 ## OAuth
 **Note that responses here do not exactly follow the JSON response format**